zydo/topicstreams/README.md

 Cycle 1: Scrape all topics (90s) → No wait → Cycle 2 starts immediately at 90s
 ```

-**First cycle vs subsequent cycles:**
+**Result pages:**

-When the service starts, the **first cycle scrapes all available result pages** for each topic (typically <10 pages due to the "recent 1 hour" filter) to build a baseline dataset.
-From the **second cycle onward**, only the first `NON_FIRST_CYCLE_MAX_PAGES` (default: 1) pages are scraped.
+During each cycle, only the first `MAX_PAGES` (default: 1) pages of each topic are scraped.
 This strategy assumes that between scrape intervals, the number of new articles per topic doesn't exceed one page (typically up to 10 entries).
-If you have high-volume topics or longer intervals (e.g., >5 minutes), increase `NON_FIRST_CYCLE_MAX_PAGES` to 2-3 to avoid missing articles.
+If you have high-volume topics or longer intervals (e.g., >5 minutes), increase `MAX_PAGES` to 2-3 to avoid missing articles.

 **Key points:**